Ant-Throw-Pology/pack-crx/README.md

 Fun fact: If you create two extensions from the same private key, they will have the same ID. **Do not do this.
 Chrome will (probably) treat them as the same extension - one as an update to another.**

-Looking for CRX2 packing?
-Chrome doesn't support it anymore - it returns an invalid header error when you try - so it isn't here.
-If you want it, head on over to [thom4parisot/crx](https://github.com/thom4parisot/crx).

 ## Example

 ```ts